Hitchcock’s East End is a year-long season of screenings and unique events that celebrate and explore Alfred Hitchcock’s

 In a corner of Leytonstone, next to a petrol station, sits a plaque that commemorates the birthplace of one of the greatest film directors of the 20th century.
 Walking through the borough there is little to hint at the legacy of the great man, yet could a re-evaluation of this suburban landscape uncover new perspectives on his work?

-Launched in September 2013, Create London has been working with Barbican Film to produce a season that brings the suspense, adventure and glamour of Hitchcock’s films back to the place that was perhaps their original inspiration.
+Launched in September 2013, Create has been working with Barbican Film to produce a season that brings the suspense, adventure and glamour of Hitchcock’s films back to the place that was perhaps their original inspiration.
 Staging screenings in a selection of unexpected locations, the gothic, enigmatic and eccentric elements of the borough have been explored, which may have unconsciously inspired the great man.

-Alongside screening the films, established film-makers have been asked to introduce the Hitchcock classics that most inspired them and inviting audiences to explore and re-imagine the suburban landscape of his childhood.
+Alongside screenings of the films, established film-makers have been asked to introduce the Hitchcock classics that most inspired them, inviting audiences to explore and re-imagine the suburban landscape of his childhood.

 This project forms part of a programme of events leading towards the opening of the new Empire Cinema in late 2014 – returning a cinema to the borough after a ten year absence – which will form part of a major regeneration project, The Scene at Cleveland Place, a new leisure destination for Waltham Forest.